peteroupc/peteroupc.github.io/randomgendoc.md

      |
      |  fromDyadicDecompCode(self, code, precision=53)
      |      Generates a uniform random variate contained in a box described
-     |          by the given universal dyadic decomposition code.
+     |          by the specified universal dyadic decomposition code.
      |          - code: A list returned by the getDyadicDecompCode
      |            or getDyadicDecompCodePdf method.
      |          - precision: Desired minimum precision in number of binary digits